On finite permutation groups of rank three: Introduction

 \begin{theorem} Let $G\leqs\Sym(\Omega)$ be a finite transitive rank $3$ permutation group with non-trivial block system $\calB$.
 Let $B,B' \in \calB$ be distinct blocks and assume $G_B^B$ is affine.
 Then one of the following holds: \begin{itemize} \item[{\rm (A)}] $G$ is either innately transitive, or it is permutation isomorphic to a group recorded in case {\rm (a)} or {\rm (b)} of Theorem \ref{thm:semi}; \item[{\rm (B)}] $N\normeq G\leqs N{:}\Aut(N)$, where $N$ is a regular normal subgroup and $\Aut(N)$ has at most $3$ orbits on $N$; \item[{\rm (C)}] $K_{(B)}$ is transitive on $B'$; \item[{\rm (D)}] $K_{(B)}\ne 1$ is intransitive on $B'$, and $G$ has an elementary abelian self-centralising normal subgroup. \end{itemize} \end{theorem}

 We will use Theorem \ref{thm:semi} to establish Theorem \ref{thm:reduction} in Section \ref{s:reduction}, providing an independent proof of Theorem \ref{thm:semi} in Section \ref{s:semi_proof}.

-As noted above, the possibilities for the group $N$ in Theorem \ref{thm:reduction}(B) are described in Lemma \ref{l:regularnormal} and they are completely determined in the forthcoming paper \cite{Z_3orbits}.
+As noted above, the possibilities for the group $N$ in Theorem \ref{thm:reduction}(B) are described in Lemma \ref{l:regularnormal} and they are completely determined in \cite{Z_3orbits}.
 So in order to classify the rank $3$ groups arising in Theorem \ref{thm:reduction}(B), it suffices to determine the proper subgroups of $\Aut(N)$ with exactly $3$ orbits on $N$.

 A full classification of the finite transitive permutation groups of rank $3$ remains out of reach and this seems to be a very difficult problem (for example, see the discussion in \cite{BDP_innately,DGLPP_rank3}).
 However, Theorem \ref{thm:reduction} provides a reduction of the general problem to two special classes, as described in the following corollary.